mbierman/unifi-installer-for-Firewalla/README.md

-# Install UniFi Docker Container on Firewalla Gold or Purple
+# Install UniFi Controller in Docker on Firewalla Gold or Purple

 This is a "1.0" script for installing the UniFi docker container on Firewalla Gold or Purple.
 It should get you up and running.
 It is based on the [Firewalla tutorial](https://help.firewalla.com/hc/en-us/articles/360053441074-Guide-How-to-run-UniFi-Controller-on-the-Firewalla-Gold-or-Purple-).